Isleworth Blue School Educational Foundation

 - Educational purposes only (no general charitable causes)

-- No funding for organizations outside the Isleworth area
+- No funding for organisations outside the Isleworth area

 - No grants unrelated to the named beneficiary institutions or eligible individuals